javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 The browser may even show "the script takes too long" warning.

-Let's split the job using nested `setTimeout`:
+Let's split the job using nested `setTimeout` calls:

 ```js run
 let i = 0;